overview of virtual reality, vr, and stereoscopic image recording and viewing.

 more generally called head-mounted displays.

-tracking refers to the continual determination of the spatial position of three-dimensional objects. this information can be used to simulate the visual changes perceived when moving through a three-dimensional environment.
+tracking in virtual reality refers to the continuous determination of the spatial position of objects in three-dimensional space. this information is used to simulate the visual changes perceived when moving through a three-dimensional virtual environment.

-full-body tracking refers to tracking the position of the head, arms, and legs at once.
+full-body tracking refers to the simultaneous tracking of the head, arms, and legs, enabling more immersive and accurate interactions in virtual environments

 pcvr